 |Hometown:||Oklahoma City, Okla.|

-• Starting third year coaching running backs and fullbacks in 2017 and fifth as special teams coordinator.
+• Wrapped up third year coaching running backs and fullbacks in 2017 and fifth as special teams coordinator.
 OU’s special teams own seven TDs, a safety and two returned two-point PATs under his direction.

-• Oversaw one of the nation’s top running back tandems the last two years.
+• Oversaw one of the nation’s top running back tandems in 2015 and 2016.
 Samaje Perine and Joe Mixon both declared for the 2017 NFL Draft after stellar careers.
 Perine, OU’s all-time rushing leader (4,122 yards), ran for 2,409 yards and 28 TDs since Boulware moved to running backs coach, while Mixon ran for 2,027 yards and 17 TDs the last two years.
 Mixon also caught 65 passes for 894 yards and nine TDs.

 • His 2015 punt unit led the nation by allowing just 1.09 yards per return (12 yards on 11 returns).
 Austin Seibert was a Ray Guy Award semifinalist.

 • Served as tight ends coach for OU in 2013-14, helping former quarterback Blake Bell become a fourth-round draft pick as a tight end, a position he had never played prior to 2014.
 Fullbacks Trey Millard and Aaron Ripkowski were eventual NFL Draft picks.